dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Installers/README.md

 To add additional properties for the deb control file, add `DebControlProperty` items with the value of the field in the `Value` metadata.

+To add additional files to the `control` tarball in the package, add `DebControlFile` items for each file.

 #### Rpm package configuration

 To specify directories owned by the package, add `RpmOwnedDirectory` items for each directory.
 These are provided automatically for any non-ToolPack packages produced by the Shared Framework SDK.